intel/confidential-computing-documentation/docs/child_docs/intel-tdx-enabling-guide/docs/02/infrastructure_setup.md

     - `$TMPDIR`
     - `/tmp/`

-    For example, to use the last location in the list, the cache file be present inside: `/tmp/.dcap-qcnl`.
+    For example, to use the last location in the list, the cache file (`<qe_id>_<pce_id>`) must be present inside `/tmp/.dcap-qcnl`.
-    See the [sgx_default_qcnl.conf](https://github.com/intel/SGXDataCenterAttestationPrimitives/blob/cd27223301e7c2bc80c9c5084ad6f5c2b9d24f5c/QuoteGeneration/qcnl/linux/sgx_default_qcnl.conf#L38) file for more information.
+    See the [sgx_default_qcnl.conf](https://github.com/intel/SGXDataCenterAttestationPrimitives/blob/727013d98b7ea9187fe4b8aee4750ec614d0942f/QuoteGeneration/qcnl/linux/sgx_default_qcnl.conf#L45) file for more information.

+    !!!
+Note
+        To use `$HOME`, you have to use the home directory of the user executing the QGS.

 #### Troubleshooting